The Ordinary Reformulated One Of Its Bestselling Serums – Here’s Why

-Whether it’s your most beloved moisturizer, go-to menu item, or a particular style of jeans that fits perfectly, nothing hurts like seeing a product you love altered or discontinued.
-And listen, I’ve been there — many times.
+Whether it’s your most beloved moisturiser, go-to menu item, or a particular style of jeans that fits perfectly, nothing hurts like seeing a product you love altered or discontinued.
+Listen, I’ve been there — many times.
 (I’ve been known to write Trader Joe’s when it discontinued a certain dairy-free ice cream, much to my lactose-intolerant self's dismay.)
-So you can imagine my surprise, when I landed at The Ordinary’s Toronto headquarters to learn all about the brand’s newly reformulated version of one of its most popular formulas: Hyaluronic Acid 2% + B5 serum.
+So you can imagine my surprise, when I landed at The Ordinary’s Toronto headquarters to learn all about the brand’s newly reformulated version of one of its most popular formulas: Hyaluronic Acid 2% + B5 Serum, £8.80.

-The saying goes, “If it ain’t broke, don’t fix it,” but if you asked the team of in-house chemists and scientists at Deciem (The Ordinary’s parent company), it would probably amend it to, “If it ain’t perfect, it can be improved upon.”
-And such was the reasoning behind a 2.0 version of one of its hero products: the new-and-improved Hyaluronic Acid 2% + B5.

 AdvertisementADVERTISEMENT